|

 These ideas are more effectively communicated visually.
 I created a Time Management Troubleshooter on my github-pages site that condenses this entire topic into a few clickable images.
 Check it out.

-What you might want to read instead of this page:
+Other things you might want to read or do instead of reading this page:

-If you are suffering from ADHD, like I do, then you can try to type "30 second timer" into google and focus intently on the 30 second countdown, then get back to work.
+Something different: If you are suffering from ADHD, like I do, then you can try to type "30 second timer" into google and focus intently on the 30 second countdown, then get back to work.
 It might help you focus.
+Sometimes I just stare at something and count 30 breaths instead to start my work, or just count to 60 with my eyes closed - each variation on this has a slightly different effect on me.

 For most people, I recommend you just check out the Time Management Troubleshooter, above.
 You might also check out the "Other Related Stuff" section below.

 For people who like to nerd out on productivity writing (especially with a focus on long-work (aka Deep Work), read on and enjoy.
 Honestly, I love to re-read this page once a year or maybe more, and make a little edit here or there as I learn.
-The whole topic is a lot of fun and a lot of research is going on in the area.
+The whole topic is definitely "productivity porn" that doesn't pay back time per se, but I find it a lot of fun and a lot of research is going on in the area, so I just don't care that I spend a little time on it here and there.

 Below I also lists several hintsalternatives, and other important stuff that pomodoro technique does not address, before getting on with the simplified pomodoro technique.
 There are awesome productivity studies going on these days that probably supercede a lot of this.